-1) Partner with the School of Social Work to provide quality practica experiences for SLU students;

-- 2) Adhere to recognized standards and evidenced-based social work practice and be in good standing within the professional community; - 3) Provide a MSW degreed professional who is a staff member, board member, volunteer or officially affiliated with the agency who will provide supervision for the student; - 4) Create a climate for student learning with a range of appropriate learning experiences for students; - 5) Provide support and resources that enables the field instructor(s) to complete the St. Louis Collaborative's Field Instructor Certification Program within a two-year period; and - 6) Regularly update collaborative on-line database for their agency and field instructors and provide the school with a signed affiliation agreement.
+- 1) Partner with the School of Social Work to provide quality practicum experiences for SLU students. - 2) Adhere to recognized standards and evidenced-based social work practice and be in good standing within the professional community. - 3) Provide a MSW degreed professional who is a staff member, board member, volunteer or officially affiliated with the agency that will provide supervision for the student. - 4) Create a climate for student learning with a range of appropriate learning experiences for students. - 5) Provide support and resources that enable the Field Instructor(s) to complete the St. Louis Collaborative's Field Instructor Certification Program within a two-year period. - 6) Regularly update collaborative on-line database for their agency and Field Instructors and provide the school with a signed affiliation agreement.

-D. Role of Field Instructors
+D. Role of MSW Field Instructors